LabseSoftware/docs.remede.camarm.fr/docs/contributing.md

 Check also [Building database - About - Quickly add a word](https://docs.remede.camarm.fr/docs/database/build/about#quickly-add-a-word)

-## Add cheatsheets
+## Add sheets

-Remède needs contributors who can add cheatsheets !
+Remède needs contributors who can add sheets !

-You can find a documentation about writting cheatsheets [here](https://docs.remede.camarm.fr/docs/cheatsheets)
+You can find a documentation about writting sheets [here](https://docs.remede.camarm.fr/docs/sheets)

 ## More